SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    !!          ^

-The ``as`` operator performs a cast when it is known at compile time that the cast always succeeds, such as upcasting or bridging.
+The ``as`` operator performs a cast when it's known at compile time that the cast always succeeds, such as upcasting or bridging.
 Upcasting lets you use an expression as an instance of its type's supertype,